jfelder / oracledb

 To finish the installation, set your environment variables (typically in your .env file) to the corresponding

-env variables used in config/oracledb.php
+env variables used in config/oracledb.php: such as DB_HOST, DB_USERNAME, etc.

-Double Check Your Date Format Config
+Date Format Config

 Basic Usage

-The configuration file for this package is located at config/oracledb.php
+The configuration file for this package is located at config/oracledb.php.

 In this file, you define all of your oracle database connections.
 If you need to make more than one connection, just